-- A. Raising it to a class with a higher grade; - B. Reducing it to a class with a lower grade; or - C. Moving it to another class at the same grade on the basis of significant changes in kind, difficulty or responsibility of the work performed.
+- 1. Raising it to a class with a higher grade; - 2.
+Reducing it to a class with a lower grade; or - 3.
+Moving it to another class at the same grade on the basis of significant changes in kind, difficulty or responsibility of the work performed.

-"Reemployment" means a noncompetitive appointment to a class for which a current or former employee has reemployment rights, as provided in Chapter 284 of NAC, because of military service, layoff, seasonal separation, permanent disability arising from work, reallocation, or reclassification of the employee's position to a lower grade.
+"Reemployment" means a noncompetitive appointment of a current or former employee to a class for which he has reemployment rights, as provided in the NAC, because of military service, layoff, a permanent disability arising from a work-related injury or occupational disease, seasonal separation, reallocation, or reclassification of his position to a lower grade. to a class for which a current or former employee has reemployment rights, as provided in Chapter 284 of NAC, because of military service, layoff, seasonal separation, permanent disability arising from work, reallocation, or reclassification of the employee's position to a lower grade.
+(NAC 284.095)

-"Reinstatement" means a noncompetitive appointment of a former permanent employee to a class formerly held or to a comparable class.
+"Reinstatement" means a noncompetitive appointment of a former permanent employee to a class he or she formerly held or to a comparable class.
+(NAC 284.096)